 - Prepare a checklist of all financial assets in order to notify all concerned parties if you change your address.

 Q: Why does the Treasury Department have my safe deposit box contents?

-A: In general, if the lease or rental period on a safe deposit box has expired due to non-payment of rental fees for a period of five years, the safe deposit box is considered abandoned.
+A: In general, if the lease or rental period on a safe deposit box has expired due to non-payment of rental fees for a period of three years, the safe deposit box is considered abandoned.
 The financial institution is required to open the box, inventory the items and send certain contents of the box to the Treasury Department’s Bureau of Unclaimed Property in accordance with Section 1301.3 of the Disposition of Abandoned and Unclaimed Property Act (DAUPA).